iksaglam/Zonguldak/Files/Pop_Gen.md

 -SNP_pval 1e-12 | Remove sites with a pvalue larger than 1e-12  |
 -postCutoff 0.85 | Call genotypes with a posterior probability of over 85%  |

-Recalling also our choice for data filtering and that we  would like to output files in various formats, our final command line would look something like this:
+Now let us create a directory for carrying out all our anal Recalling also our choice for data filtering and that we would like to output files in various formats, our final command line would look something like this:

 ```
 mkdir results_geno